Country Girl (Shake It for Me): Critical reception

 Matt Bjorke of Roughstock gave the song a four-star rating and calling it a "ditty" but saying "the song screams hit" and calling it "downright charming."
 Kevin John Coyne of Country Universe gave it a B grade, saying that Jason Aldean would have been too aggressive in this song, but Bryan "melts away its sexist edge by layering it with goofiness and playful energy", calling it a "shamelessly catchy ditty."

 Commercial performance

 The song was released for sales digital six weeks after the song was released to radio.
 It debuted on the Billboard Hot 100 chart at number 22, the highest debut of the week with 105,000 copies sold.
 The song reached its 3 million sales mark in the United States by April 2014, making it then the third best-selling song by a male country music solo artist.
 As of August 2017, the song has sold 3,660,000 copies in the US.
+In 2026, it was certified Diamond.